sparrowcode/PermissionsKit/README.md

 In the project you can find an example for usage `SPPermissionDialogDataSource`

 ## My projects

+Here I would like to offer you my other projects

+### SPStorkController
 I am create [SPStorkController](https://github.com/IvanVorobei/SPStorkController).
 It is modal controller as in mail or Apple music application.
 Similar animation and transition.
 You can see it on [github](https://github.com/IvanVorobei/SPStorkController) and simple integrate to your project.
 Now project in develop and I am fast fix bugs and update it:

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/0acd51bbe76ef48611e1bdd408aebb9c7d9b0ae6/resources/gif-mockup.gif" width="500">